urani-trade/solana-dev-onboarding-rs/chapters/06_frontend.md

 <br>

-* Programs store data in PDAs (Program Derived Address), which can be thought as a key value store, where the address is the key, and the data inside the account is the value.
+* Programs store data in PDAs (Program Derived Addresses), which can be thought of as a key-value store, where the address is the key and the data inside the account is the value.
     - Like records in a database, with the address being the primary key used to look up the values inside.

 * PDAs do not have a corresponding secret key.